Bubble-OS/bubbleos/README.md

-# bubbleos-lite
+# BubbleOS Lite

-BubbleOS Lite - a command-line interface version of the BubbleOS concept!
+BubbleOS Lite - A command-line interface version of the BubbleOS concept!